 We can not take responsibility for the accuracy of this information as Universal credit changes happen quickly and often quietly so please clarify the below information if in doubt.
 Below we address Universal Credits and Home Education.

-Home educators are tied to the same rules as a schooled family, you will be expected to work.
+Home Educators are tied to the same rules as a schooled family, you will be expected to work.
 However the job centre are not allowed to tell you to use school as a child care option.
-We suggest not mentioning home education to the JC as we hear all too often people have their claims cancelled, or extra demands placed on them, this is due to the staff not understanding what Home Education is.
+We suggest not mentioning Home Education to the JC as we hear all too often people have their claims cancelled, or extra demands placed on them, this is due to the staff not understanding what Home Education is.
 You can look for evening work or daytime work etc, what ever suits you the best.
-There are home ed friendly child minders out there to look after your child whilst you work (remember Home Education isn’t school hours or days).
+There are Home Ed friendly child minders out there to look after your child whilst you work (remember Home Education isn’t school hours or days).

 Post 16 also entitles you to claim UC as Home Education is an approved educational option.
 We would suggest you use terms like full-time, supervised, non-advanced study when describing the provision.
 Usually you would need to be in receipt of Child Benefit.
 You will need to inform UC in the september after turning 16 that they are continuing with Home Education.

 If you have issues please refer to the Freedom of Information (FOI) requests we have done, as they quote relevant policy.